The research behind Relivo's high-quality collagen

 • Enzymatic hydrolysis, meaning the collagen is broken down with natural enzymes -- not chemicals

-• High water solubility and solid absorption (Iwai et al., 2005)
+• High water solubility and fast absorption (Iwai et al., 2005)

 • Better taste and smell compared to bovine and porcine collagen